 What is a cash or honeymoon registry?

 Now, what about your lifestyle?
 What kinds of things do you do together?
 Hobbies, travel, philanthropic pursuits?
 What do you dream of doing together in the future?
 Luckily, the types of wedding registry have evolved—as have attitudes generally—to allow you to register for “experiences,” a honeymoon fund, contributions to charity, and other such non-traditional gifts.
 So even if your marital household will be pretty well equipped with what you already own, there are lots of options for your wedding registry.

 If you decide that what you really need is cash, you can set up a registry for that.
 But guests like to know what they’re contributing to, so you should explain the purpose of the funds: a down payment on a house, for example, or a renovation.

 How many items to put on a wedding registry?

 Choose items in a wide range of prices.
-For occasions such as bridal showers, or for guests with a limited budget, there should be inexpensive options (kitchen gadgets, for example).
-At the other end of the spectrum, you could add one or two “big-ticket” items, such as a high-tech vacuum cleaner or a mattress, appropriate for group gifts (that is, a group of friends or colleagues chip in to buy it together).
+For occasions such as wedding showers, or for guests with a limited budget, there should be inexpensive options (kitchen gadgets, for example).
+At the other end of the spectrum, you could add one or two “big-ticket” items, such as a high-tech vacuum cleaner, wireless speaker system or a mattress, appropriate for group gifts (that is, a group of friends or colleagues chip in to buy it together).
 Plus everything in between.